 Judging by his quiet yet joyful energy even at an early hour, the day before the public unveiling of the Academy, R has all the markings of being a morning person.
-Judging by the sheer amount of work on display, he has all the marking of also being a midday, afternoon, evening and night person.
+Judging by the sheer amount of work on display, he has all the markings of also being a midday, afternoon, evening and night person.
 There are paintings, more than 40 sculptures, several weaved pieces, large-format collages and more than 50 —yes, 50— different books on his projects.
 And then there’s the Deaf Institute, a labyrinthian walkthrough installation made of 99 poster-like pieces.

 He can’t stop: he has finally found his groove.
 After years of fighting with the canvas, with techniques, with himself, he has come upon a process that works.
 “There was always a struggle, but after a while I started enjoying the fact that it’s always a struggle, and the struggle became like a game,” he explains.
 In a visit to the exhibition, we discussed his hyperproductivity, his hoarding and the painting technique that came at just the right time in his life.

 TLmag: Some of the drawings in the Deaf Institute reminded me, of all things, of Caribbean aboriginal art.
 That’s the last thing I’d expect to see in the work of a Dane.